 Kletzch Park in Glendale has a beautiful landscape in any season and is located along the Milwaukee River.
 It’s actually one of the only sled hills on the entire north shore.
 Luckily there’s enough room for everyone to have the time of their lives tobogganing here.

 Kletzch Park is considered the center of the community in town.
 It may appear small at first glance, but it actually has over 100 acres to explore.
-As an expansive urban park, there are plenty of facilities here that make it a convenient choice, from restrooms to picnic areas.
+As an expansive urban park, plenty of facilities here make it a convenient choice, from restrooms to picnic areas.

 - Address: 6560 N Milwaukee River Pkwy, Glendale